Jarno458/TsRandomizer/ReadMe.md

 * The drawbridge is now open by default, and doesn't require you to visit the Demon Twins in Lake Serene.
 * Amadeus' Laboratory now requires keycard B to open
 * To prevent players from getting stuck in the past when items are still available in the present, the transition room next to the refugee camp can now be used to freely travel back and forth between past and present
-* When you obtain the pyramid keys, a random transition room is unlocked that could open new routing opportunities.
+* When you obtain the twin pyramid key, a random transition room is unlocked that could open new routing opportunities.
+In the "Unchained Keys" flag, these bonus warps are found as items.
 * When using the "Gyre Archives" flag, locations from the Temporal Gyre are accessible from the present.
 The main loop can be reached in the Military Hangar after clearing the past, Ifrit can be reached by aquiring Kobo and proceeding to the portrait room in the Library, while Ravenlord can be reached by aquiring Merchant Crow and proceeding to the room in Amadeus' Laboratory containing the Historical Archives

 # Safety Checks
 Certain considerations were taken as anti-frustration changes in the seed routing.
 Sometimes this means certain items cannot appear in certain locations, other times it means while a difficult and/or tedious check may potentially be possible, the game will not consider it "in logic" until another requirement is reached.
 ## General
 * Selen will not give you Plasma Orb as a starter melee orb, as it quickly drains a low-level Lunais' aura.
-* The warp rooms next to the bosses Azure Queen and Xarion are not in the selection pool for free warps from the Twin Pyramid Keys, as they could lead into immediate boss fights at the start of the seed.
+* The warp rooms next to the bosses Azure Queen and Xarion are not in the selection pool for free warps from the Twin Pyramid Key, as they could lead into immediate boss fights at the start of the seed.
 * The Military Hangar chest guarded by falling bombs requires the Timespinner Wheel, though can be reached without it by using the Celestial Sash.
 * The larger "Struggle Juggle" maneuver, which requires jumping off of and repositioning a frozen Royal Guard enemy multiple times is only in logic with double jumps available, even if technically possible with single jumps.
 * While Meyef is able to burn vines, they do not count as a fire source in logic.
 (Two vines can be burned in this fashion by aggroing enemies into the correct locations, while the third can be burned by a second player)